 Our next secret that many do not know is that 50% of penalties are forgiven.
 Like sins after confession, the IRS simply washes penalties away – But only if they feel like it and only if you represent yourself well.

 Just like the other cash the IRS is trying to pry out our pockets, there is a limit to what they can take and they are aware that pushing too hard often results in a total non-payment by the tax debtor.
-Penalties are not simply waived away with a magic wand – you have to represent your case and make it clear that for an acceptable reason the penalty was not appropriately applied in your case.
+Penalties are not simply waved away with a magic wand – you have to represent your case and make it clear that for an acceptable reason the penalty was not appropriately applied in your case.
 This might include arguments such as:

-- Spouse who passed away
+- A spouse who passed away

 - Destruction of records relating to the tax issues